 It’s best to talk to a jewelry expert to get your ring sized and adjusted.

-Rings are never going to fit perfectly, 24/7/365 because our fingers swell from exercise, drinking, sleeping, elevation, and salty foods; and you’re probably doing at least one of the five on the reg.
+Once you do find the perfect fit, rings are never going to fit perfectly, 24/7 365 days because our fingers swell from exercise, drinking, sleeping, elevation, and salty foods; and you’re probably doing at least one of the five on the reg.